dashbook/killercoda-scenarios/dashtool-kafka/intro.md

-# Dashtool example with Postgres
+# Dashtool example with Kafka

 Welcome to our tutorial on creating a data lakehouse using [dashtool](http://www.github.com/dashbook/dashtool).
-In this project, you'll learn how to collect data from an operational database, transform it and make it available for analytics.
+In this project, you'll learn how to collect data from an event streaming platform, transform it and make it available for analytics.
 Our focus will be on demonstrating the capabilities of a lakehouse, which combines the benefits of data warehouses and data lakes to enable business intelligence (BI) and machine learning (ML) directly on cloud